woven-baker/test-cpp/module1/02_intro-to-cpp/unit2Challenge.en.md

 ## Requirements
 - Copy and Paste the below code into a new `.cpp` file.
-- The code is full of errors that need to be fixed.
-- Read the comments in the code, and complete the tasks.
+- Read the comments in the code, and follow the instructions complete the tasks.
 - Compile the code and execute it.

 If the code compiles and executes without errors, the challenge is complete.